piannody/WinML-AIR-Extension/README.md

 FreSharp.ane is now a required dependency for Windows.

 This ANE was compiled using MS Visual Studio 2015.
-As such, your ma
+As such, your machine (and user's machines) will need to have Microsoft Visual C++ 2015 Redistributable (x86) runtime insta